Recency Effect illustration

 Famous Example

-• Why it fits this rule: The final items in a list are more recent, so they are more likely to remain available for immediate recall.
+• Why it fits this rule: The final items are still fresh in memory, so they are easier to retrieve right away.

 Use Cases / Situations Where It Applies